YunYang1994/tensorflow-yolov3/README.md

 $ wget http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
 $ wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtest_06-Nov-2007.tar
 ```
-Put them in the following directory
+Extract all of these tars into one directory and rename them, which should have the following basic structure.

 ```bashrc